kavia-aditi/smart-learning-companion-4309/backend-api/README.md

 # Micro Learning Backend API (Node.js + TypeScript)

 A lightweight Express + TypeScript backend for the Micro Learning AI Tutor app.
-Provides APIs for lessons, quizzes, user progress, and an OpenAI-backed AI tutor chat endpoint (with safe fallbacks).
-Designed for easy expansion (e.g., swap in SQLite later).
+Provides APIs for lessons, quizzes, user progress, and a tutor chat endpoint with provider-based AI (Ollama by default, OpenAI optional).

 ## Features